gordonpn/moodle-scraper/README.md

 `MOODLE_DIRECTORY` is where you'd like your files to be saved on the host machine.

-Then run `docker-compose up --detach` from within the cloned repository.
+Then run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --detach` from within the cloned repository.

 If you do not want it to be automated, then you can use the `docker-compose.dev.yml` as that one will run once and terminate.

-`docker-compose -f docker-compose.dev.yml up --detach`
+`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --detach`

 ### As a script